lawnjelly/godot-llightmap/LIGHT_PROBES.md

 You may need to make the material unique for each object so that the uniforms are unique for each object (I'm not sure on this yet, this is untested).

-`m_MyObject` and `m_MeshInstance` refer to e.g. a spatial holding the object and the mesh instance.
+`player_node` and `player_mesh` refer to e.g. a spatial holding the object and the mesh instance.
 Or they could be the same.
 Make the best choice over whether to use global_transform or translation (which is a local translate) for your sample point - this will depend on your game.

 ### Shaders
 Although the shaders for the lightmaps are usually quite simple, the shaders for dynamic objects are a bit more complex.
 This is because they need to bypass the existing Godot lighting, and we do the lighting ourselves in the shader.